Anodising

 ANODISING

-The process is called anodizing because the metal component to be treated takes the role of the anode electrode in an electrical circuit.
+The process is called anodizing because the part to be treated takes the role of the anode electrode of an electrical circuit.

 Hard and Natural Anodising

-At Anodisers Runcorn we are able to perform both natural and hard anodising.
+At Anochrome Finishing we are able to offer both natural and hard anodising.
 Generally hard coatings are required between 25 microns and 50 microns, although it is possible to achieve thicker deposits.
-A hard anodised finish has a micron hardness of approximately 1100 HV which provides superb corrosion and temperature resistance, and excellent electrical insulation.
+The hard anodised finish produced has a micro hardness of approximately 1100 Vickers.
+This achieves excellent corrosion and temperature resistance, plus excellent electrical insulation.

-Hard anodising is possible in various colours, but the final finish tends to be darker than natural anodising.
+The hard anodising process is available in various colours, but the resulting finish tends to be darker than natural anodising.

-An anodised aluminium finish is often needed for external building applications, where a combination of aesthetics, mechanical performance and corrosion resistance are important.
+An anodised aluminium finish is often used for external applications, where a combination of aesthetics, corrosion resistance and mechanical performance are required.

 Suitable Casting Alloys

-Generally, LM25 and LM5 and some other alloys are suitable.
-Please contact us for recommendations.
+Generally LM25 and LM5.
+Some other alloys are suitable.
+Contact us for recommendations.

 Jigging

-Attention needs to be given to the jigging location, as this area won’t be anodised.
-An electrical contact must be made with each item for the anodising process to be successful.
+Consideration should always be given to the jigging location as this will not be anodised.
+An electrical contact must be made with each item to allow the anodising process to be successful.